AiRySS/AiRySS/README.md

 - Hi, I’m @AiRySS
 - I’m interested in audio signal processing
-- I’m currently learning Music Information Retrieval (MIR) and Microphone Array Signal Processing.
+- I’m currently learning Music Information Retrieval (MIR)
-- I’m looking to collaborate on ...
+- I am going to start an internship at institude of information science, Academia Sinica in July, 2022.
 - How to reach me : nduayu1215@gmail.com

 <!---